majbthrd/SAMDx1-USB-DFU-Bootloader/README.md

 When branching to the user application, the bootloader includes functionality to update the [VTOR (Vector Table Offset Register)](http://infocenter.arm.com/help/topic/com.arm.doc.dui0662a/Ciheijba.html) and update the stack pointer to suit the value in the user application's vector table.

+## Arduino Zero Boards with Problems

+This bootloader normally uses the USBCRM mode of the SAMD11/SAMD21.
+In this mode, the part disciplines its own 48MHz RC clock using the USB SOF messages.
+The advantage of this is simple: it doesn't require optional external components.

+Until buying a PCB from Sparkfun, I have had zero issues with USBCRM across several hardware designs.
+However, the Sparkfun design (derived from Arduino Zero) uses a 32k external crystal and USB will NOT work reliably on it unless this optional crystal is used as the timing source.
+Furthermore, the Arduino Zero bootloader source code depends on a 32k external crystal without any explanation as to why.
+There is no verbiage in the datasheet to indicate special requirements for USBCRM.
+AT07175 (the SAM-BA app note that served as a basis for the "Arduino Zero" bootloader) makes no special requirements.
+There are no errata notes on possible scenarios where USBCRM should not function.

+The USBCRM mode should be universal, as it doesn't depend on optional external components.
+For that reason, the source code uses this mode by default.
+However, the source code now has an "#if 1" that can be changed to "#if 0" to cause the optional external 32k crystal (if populated on your design) to be used instead of USBCRM.

 ## Requirements for compiling

 [Rowley Crossworks for ARM](http://www.rowley.co.uk/arm/) is presently needed to compile this code.
 With Crossworks for ARM v4.3.2, compiling v1.03 using the Clang 7.0.0 compiler produces a 1022 byte image.
 The more mainstream GCC does not appear to be optimized enough to produce an image that comes anywhere close to fitting into 1024 bytes.